-In addition to novel vehicle concepts, the DLR Institute of Vehicle Concepts in Stuttgart is also developing new technologies in the area of body development.
-Predominantly material combinations and concepts for which no validated computation methodology yet exists are being tested for this.
-Among these are for instance components and assemblies made of fibre-reinforced plastics or novel energy absorption concepts that are implemented, for example, in the form of machined pipes in a novel front end developed at the Institute.
+In addition to novel vehicle concepts, the research field ‘Lightweight and Hybrid Design Methods’ is also developing new technologies in the area of body in white (BIW) development.
+Predominantly material combinations and concepts, for which no validated computation methodology yet exists, are being tested to develop or improve the simulation model or the test method.
+Among these are, for instance, components and assemblies made of fibre-reinforced plastics or novel energy absorption concepts.
+These are implemented, for example, in the form of peeling tube absorbers in a novel front end, developed at the Institute.

 These component and assembly tests can confirm computation results of structures in early development phases.
 The flexible structure of the dynamic component test facility enables crash tests to be adjusted exactly to the customer's needs.